drmarq01/FEWD.project/README.md

 # FEWD.project

-Just a standard webpage of random things.
+I just put together a webpage of random content.

+View webpage by launching the index.html file.

+Active link in the header opens webpage in another tab.

-Document adjusts to multiple screen sizes.
+Page and content are responsive to all screen sizes.

+I added two javascript functions:

-Clicking anywhere changes background to random color.
+Clicking anywhere on the background randomly changes the background color.

 Clicking "submit" & "reset" prompts a js alert.